-Please call (405) 271-6617 and ask for the Lead Program.
+Please call (405) 426-8311 and speak directly to the Lead Program.
 A user guide for confirming and managing your account with the web service is available here.

 In order to report results, you will first enter them into a custom made Microsoft Excel© template*.
 The latest version on the template is available at the following link.

 The template must not be altered in any way.
 Do not change the names or order of any of the columns and do not delete any of the column information.

 *If your office or clinic does not have access to Microsoft Excel©, you may download a compatible version of spreadsheet software free of charge by visiting Apache Open Office and downloading the Apache OpenOffice software.
 This software is available for computer systems running Windows, Linux, or OS systems.
 Please download the latest version of the software.
 The program within the OpenOffice suite that you will utilize to replace Microsoft Excel© is called "Spreadsheet".
 Once you have downloaded and installed the OpenOffice software, you will be able to use it to open and edit the template you have downloaded from the OCLPPP website.

 The following information MUST be reported on all blood lead results.

 - Patient Name

 - Date Blood Sample was Obtained

 - Sample Type (Capillary or Venous)-Note all testing on a Lead Care II® must be done using capillary (fingerstick) samples.